45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 through the aisles, hollow-eyed bosses and cretinous

 staff.
-Ray Wilson guided Honey Keissler back towards the loading dock, away from Anjelika’s conscript gangs sweeping the floor and
+Ray Wilson guided Honey Keissler back towards the loading dock, away from Anjelika’s conscript migrant gangs sweeping the floor and

 straightening inventory after the long night’s ordeal.
 There, Tom Eppert